 That no matter what I did, that I might never feel normal again.
 That was a truly terrifying thought to have.

 And that thought only made the condition worse.
 Worse to the point that I was enduring multiple crippling panic attacks on a daily basis.

-I think that of my two years with chronic DP, that was probably the worst time.
+I think that of my two years with chronic DPDR, that was probably the worst time.